Régine Crespin: Recordings

 In her autobiography Crespin analyses the difficulties she found in the recording process, and notes that the Decca engineers called her, affectionately, 'the French cannon' due to the size of her voice.

-Crespin left a considerable discography, starting, in the early part of her career, with recital discs for Vega, Pathé and Decca.
+Crespin left a considerable discography, starting, in the early part of her career, with recital discs for Véga, Pathé and Decca.
 Her classic recording of Berlioz's Les nuits d'été and Ravel's Shéhérazade with Ernest Ansermet and the Suisse Romande Orchestra is regarded by many as one of the finest versions on disc.
 Among her other important recordings were Sieglinde in Die Walküre, and the Marschallin in Der Rosenkavalier, both for Decca with the Vienna Philharmonic conducted by Sir Georg Solti, and Brünnhilde in Die Walküre with the Berlin Philharmonic conducted by Herbert von Karajan on Deutsche Grammophon.

 The discography section of her autobiography contains entries for complete works of composers from Berlioz, Bizet, Fauré, Massenet, Offenbach, Poulenc, Strauss to Wagner.
 She won prizes from the Académie du Disque lyrique, Grand Prix du Disque and Académie Charles-Cros.

-Since 1954, Crespin regularly featured in numerous broadcasts on the French Radio and Television.
+From 1954, Crespin regularly featured in numerous broadcasts on the French Radio and Television.
 Most of them have been archived by the Institut national de l'audiovisuel.